cwendorf/Sourcebook/Examples/worked-examples/descriptives.md

 #### Computer Output

+The following tables represent typical output from statistical software.
+Options, labels, and layout vary from program to program.

-The following frequency distribution can be used to determine the descriptive statistics.
+The frequency distribution can be used to determine the descriptive statistics.

 |     |   | Frequency | Percent | Valid Percent | Cumulative Percent |
 |-------|----------:|--------:|--------------:|-------------------:|------:|